capytaine/capytaine/docs/user_manual/cookbook.rst

 Importing a mesh
 ----------------

-Load a mesh from a file and display it with VTK.
+This example loads a mesh from a file and displays it with VTK.

 .. include:: examples/import_mesh.py
    :code: python